irbull/mars-top-10/top10.md

 5. JDT Improvements
 -------------------
 Eclipse Luna (2014) shipped with Java 8 support and this year the team expanded on that support.
-There are quick fixes for creating method references from lambda expressions; Quick-fixes for inferring lambda parameter; several new templates have been added for things like try / finally and lock acquisition; and much improved static flow analysis.
+There are quick fixes for creating method references from lambda expressions; quick-fixes for inferring lambda parameter; several new templates have been added for things like try / finally and lock acquisition; and much improved static flow analysis.

 ![JDT Quick Fix](images/jdt-quick-fix.png)